matrix-org/matrix-ios-kit/README.rst

 Deprecated
 =========

-The MatrixKit will no longer be supported, the code will be merged into [https://github.com/vector-im/element-ios](https://github.com/vector-im/element-ios) repository.
+The MatrixKit will no longer be supported, the code will be merged into `Element iOS <Element iOS](https://github.com/vector-im/element-ios>`_ repository.

-Please avoid to create issues or PR in this repository, report them to [Element iOS](https://github.com/vector-im/element-ios) instead.
+Please avoid to create issues or PR in this repository, report them to `Element iOS <Element iOS](https://github.com/vector-im/element-ios>`_ instead.

 MatrixKit
 =========